-Are you wanting to learn more about offers to setting in civil proceedings?
+Are you wanting to learn more about offers to settle in civil proceedings?
 This article will focus on Ontario, British Columbia, and Alberta.
 If you need a business lawyer in these provinces, reach out to us.
-We can book you in for a free 15-minute consultation.

 This article will explain the things you need to know about offers to settle.
 Someone can start settlement talks at any time.
 This can happen before a lawsuit starts or during the lawsuit.
 Our lawyers noticed that most people need to spend a lot of money before they want to talk about settlement.
 It is rare that people will settle before a lawsuit starts.
 After spending $15,000 on a lawyer and spending tons of time on the lawsuit, they are often willing to meet halfway.